Kubernetes and Docker: 9 Reasons Why DevOps is better

-One of the main challenges that companies face with is a long time to market, which usually happens when your development process is slowed down.
+Kubernetes and docker can help companies overcome one of the main challenges – a long time to market, which usually happens when your development process is slowed down.

 When deploying applications most of the teams usually face a problem between Dev and Ops.
 Because these two departments make the same application but work completely in different ways.

 Wouldn’t it be nice if they work together without any misunderstandings to make shorten time to market?